-NWCT’s educational outreach programs are custom designed to meet the needs of individual students, educators, and schools.
-NWCT is an accredited arts organization with Young Audiences/Run for the Arts, and is a proud partner program of the Right-Brain Initiative.
+NWCT offers theater classes at schools throughout the Portland-metro area.
+These specialized programs are designed to meet the needs of individual students, educators, and schools.
+We are an accredited arts organization with Young Audiences/Run for the Arts, and a proud partner program of the Right-Brain Initiative.

-First Stage Program
+First Stage Classes

-Confidence • Self-expression • Critical thinking • Art Appreciation
+Confidence • Self-expression • Critical thinking

 Cooperation • Social Skills • Imagination • Motor skills